-More than 720,000 people died of overdose deaths last year, and of the 20.2 million adults that have a substance use disorder, each of those people have a family.
+More than 720,000 people died of overdose deaths last year, and of the 20.2 million adults that have a substance use disorder, each of those people has a family.
 These people are more than a number and a statistic.
-Their addiction doesn’t solely affect them, families of addicts need help just as much as those suffering do.
+Their addiction doesn’t solely affect them; families of addicts need help just as much as those suffering do.

 Support Groups For Families of Addicts

 Since 1951, Al-Anon has been helping the families of addicts and alcoholics.
 Al-Anon is similar to Alcoholics Anonymous in that they use a 12-step approach to healing.
 Al-Anon is also a support group for families of addicts and alcoholics.
 Just as Alcoholics Anonymous and Narcotics Anonymous are a support group for the alcoholics and addicts, this allows a safe place for the families of those addicts.